Cognigy/Documentation/docs/en/docs/ai/tools/analytics/analytics.md

 ---
 # Analytics

 Monitoring virtual agent performance and usage is a critical component of conversational AI project implementation.
-To achieve this, Cognigy.AI provides a built-in **Agent Dashboard** alongside offering the full agent analytics data via the **Cogngiy OData Endpoint**.
+To achieve this, Cognigy.AI provides a built-in **Agent Dashboard** alongside offering the full agent analytics data via the **Cognigy OData Endpoint**.

 ## Analytics Dashboard
 <div class="divider"></div>